Health and Social Care (AAQ)

 During the course you will learn about values of care in relation to physical, intellectual, emotional and social aspects of health and social care.
 Individual units will include:

-• Person-centred approach to care (Mandatory internal examination 50 Guided Learning Hours)
+• Person-centred approach to care (Mandatory NEA coursework 50 Guided Learning Hours)

 • Principles of health and social care (Mandatory external examination 80 Guided Learning Hours)

-• Supporting people with mental health conditions (Mandatory internal examination 50 Guided Learning Hours)
+• Supporting people with mental health conditions (Mandatory NEA coursework 50 Guided Learning Hours)

 • Anatomy and physiology for health and social care (Mandatory external examination 80 Guided Learning Hours)

-• Supporting people in relation to sexual health, pregnancy and postnatal health (Optional Internal Coursework 50 Guided Learning Hours)
+• Supporting people in relation to sexual health, pregnancy and postnatal health (Optional NEA coursework 50 Guided Learning Hours)

-• Supporting people with long-term physiological conditions (Optional Internal Coursework 50 Guided Learning Hours)
+• Supporting people with long-term physiological conditions (Optional NEA coursework 50 Guided Learning Hours)

-There are external examinations and assessed pieces of coursework based on the number of guided learning hours chosen for each individual unit.
+There are external examinations and assessed pieces of written work completed under supervised conditions, based on the number of guided learning hours chosen for each individual unit.
 These units will develop your understanding of the application of psychology, biological sciences, health and social care practice and provision and equality and diversity legislation used in the services.

 For this qualification, students must complete six units: